Chart Color Schemes

 Narrogin is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Narrogin's dwelling structures, as per the latest Census, consisted of 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro WA's figures of 95.1% houses and 4.9% other dwellings.
+The latest Census in Narrogin showed that 90.4% of dwellings were houses, with the remaining 9.6% being semi-detached, apartments, or other types.
+In comparison, Non-Metro WA had 95.1% houses and 4.9% other dwellings.
 Home ownership in Narrogin stood at 35.7%, with mortgaged dwellings at 30.0% and rented ones at 34.3%.
-The median monthly mortgage repayment was $1,149, exceeding Non-Metro WA's average of $1,105.
-The median weekly rent in Narrogin was $240, higher than Non-Metro WA's figure of $200.
+The median monthly mortgage repayment was $1,149, higher than Non-Metro WA's average of $1,105.
+The median weekly rent in Narrogin was $240, compared to Non-Metro WA's $200.
 Nationally, Narrogin's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing